lbrown169/Medical-Resident-Scheduling/README.md

 SETUP AND INSTALLATION

 1. Download Docker Desktop using: https://www.docker.com/products/docker-desktop/
 2. Clone the repository
 3. Open up terminal or cmd and go to the the project folder

+4. You will see a file called locked_psycall_prod_dump.sql.enc, it is an encrypted file of the database, you would need to unlock it using:

+openssl enc -d -aes-256-cbc -pbkdf2 -in locked_psycall_prod_dump.sql.enc -out psycall_prod_dump.sql && echo "✅ Decrypted locked_psycall_prod_dump.sql.enc → psycall_prod_dump.sql"

+For the password, I will pin it on discord

-4. From there run: 	docker compose up --build		<-the build for the frontend, backend and db gets started
+5. From there run: 	docker compose up --build		<-the build for the frontend, backend and db gets started

 !!!For those of you on windows, your firewall may block some processes so you’re gonna have to take care of that!!!

 !!!Also, the first time you build it, it could take a few minutes!!!

 ACCESS POINTS
 Go to http://localhost:3000/ to access the website
 Go to http://localhost:5109/swagger to access all the API endpoints

 COMMANDS: